RobBrowning/Jest/README.md

 ## Jest-Image-Snapshot
 To update benchmark images, run ```--updateSnapshot``` to accept new screenshots.
-After running this in the terminal, it will ctart to compare future test runs against the new benchmark images.
+After running this in the terminal, it will start to compare future test runs against the new benchmark images.